AnyLog-co/documentation/managing configuration.md

 ***Step A***: Connect to the database containing the config table:
 <pre>
-connect dbms psql anylog@127.0.0.1:demo 5432 config_dbms   # Create/connect to the database containing the config info
+connect dbms config_dbms where type = psql and user = anylog and ip = 127.0.0.1 and password = demo and port = 5432
 </pre>

 ***Step B***: Create the config table and update the AnyLog configuration commands.